 If you can afford to invest in the Orvis Mirage, you’ll definitely feel the difference.
-Adjusting the drag is so much easier thanks to the special ball and ramp mechanism that Orvis has invented, and you can go from nothing to full drag with just one turn of the knob.
+Adjusting the drag is so quick and a lot easier thanks to the special ball and ramp mechanism that Orvis has invented, and you can go from nothing to full drag with just one turn of the knob.

-Made from aluminum barstock, the Mirage is strong enough to stand up to the biggest fish you’ll come across, while also pleasingly lightweight.
+Machined from aluminum barstock, the Mirage is strong enough to stand up to the bonefish and tarpon, while also pleasingly lightweight in hand.
+This reel can haul in much bigger fish than trout – you can really put it to the test in saltwater.
 Every single part of the Mirage has been carefully designed with the utmost attention to detail.

-Little things like the titanium shaft for increased sturdiness, the quick-release spool, the super comfy handle, and fully-radiused reel foot put this model in a league of its own.
-The extra-large arbor size translates to less line memory and coil, while the military-spec anodized coating makes this robust and durable for years of fishing in the ocean.
+Little things like the titanium shaft for increased sturdiness, the super comfy handle, and fully-radiused reel foot put this model in a league of its own.
+For super fast spool replacement, you can make sure of the fast-release spool feature.
+The large arbor size translates to less line memory and coil, while the military-spec anodized coating makes this robust and durable for years of fishing in the ocean.

-If you’re an avid angler who loves to get out to the sea on every possible occasion, the Orvis Mirage truly deserves a spot amongst your fly fishing gear.
-This reel can handle anything and it will be proving its worth for a long time to come.
+If you’re an avid angler who loves to get out to the sea a lot, the Orvis Mirage truly deserves a spot amongst your fly fishing gear.
+This saltwater reel can handle anything and it will be proving its worth for a long time to come.